 IntroductionMemphis is the motherland of American music.
 Here, Elvis made his first recording and W.C.
 Handy penned the blues.
-As a result, many of the city's sites have direct ties to rock, soul, gospel and blues music, and pilgrims gather to pay homage.
+As a result, many attractions at this destination have ties to rock, soul, gospel and blues music, and pilgrims gather to pay homage.

 If Memphis had a soundtrack, its title track would be a peppy rock number to commemorate the city's prominence as the birthplace of rock ’n’ roll.
 Elvis' first-ever recording, which was taped at the renowned Sun Studio, took the world by storm.
 Now the world takes Graceland by storm.